vigneshuvi/SwiftLoggly/README.md

 ```

-That will create a log file in the proper directory on both OS X and iOS.
+That will create a log file in the proper directory on both OS X/Ubuntu and iOS.

-OS X log files will be created in the OS X log directory (found under: /Library/Logs).
+OS X/Ubuntu log files will be created in the log directory (found under: /Library/Logs).
 The iOS log files will be created in your apps document directory under a folder called Logs.

 ## Configuration

-There are a few configurable options in SwiftLog.
+There are a few configurable options in SwiftLoggly.

 ```swift
 //This writes to the log